unstoppabledomains/live-docs/src/get-test-domain.md

 To prevent abuse, we ask that developers cover the cost of minting and transferring these domains to their wallets. **Unstoppable Domains does not make any money from issuing test domains.**

 {% hint style="info" %}
-[Rinkeby faucet](https://faucet.rinkeby.io) and [Polygon faucet](https://faucet.polygon.technology) both offer free money - Ether and matic tokens -  for domains minted on Rinkeby Testnet and Polygon Testnet, respectively.
+[Goerli faucet](https://goerli-faucet.slock.it/) and [Polygon faucet](https://faucet.polygon.technology) both offer free money - Ether and matic tokens - for domains minted on Goerli Testnet and Polygon Testnet, respectively.
 Please see the guides below for more detailed information.
 {% endhint %}

 ## Test Domain Options